euroargodev/VirtualFleet/README.md

 - Internal refactoring, with proper submodule assignment.
 - Options in the VirtualFleet
-  - instantiation option ``vfield`` has been replaced by ``fieldset`` and now must take a Parcels fieldset instance.
+  - instantiation option ``vfield`` has been replaced by ``fieldset`` and now must take a Parcels fieldset or a ``VelocityField`` instance.
   - simulate method have been renamed to be more explicit and now takes timedelta as values, instead of mixed integer units.

 ***
-"Virtual Fleet" is part of the Euro-ArgoRISE project.
+"Virtual Fleet" was created by the Euro-ArgoRISE project.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no 824131.
 Call INFRADEV-03-2018-2019: Individual support to ESFRI and other world-class research infrastructures.
 <div>
 <a href="https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022">
 <img src="https://user-images.githubusercontent.com/59824937/146353317-56b3e70e-aed9-40e0-9212-3393d2e0ddd9.png" height="100">